-Reading is the cornerstone of everything we do throughout school.
-Learning to read begins with a systematic approach to the teaching of phonics, which continues through Reception and Year 1 where pupils have a daily 20 minute phonics session (taught using the ‘Letters & Sounds’ scheme).
-We hold an annual introductory evening for Reception parents, together with a range of phonics workshops, to illustrate first-hand how children are taught to read and write in the early years of school.
+Learning to read begins with a systematic approach to the teaching of phonics, which continues through Reception into Key Stage One.
+We use the Little Wandle Letters and Sounds Revised resource to guide our Phonics sessions and all staff throughout school have had training in the new Little Wandle programme.
+We hold an annual introductory Phonics evening for Reception parents, together with a range of phonics workshops, to illustrate first-hand how children are taught to read and write in the early years of school.

-World Book Day and National Poetry Day are also celebrated using a range of enrichment activities that aspire to promote a lifelong love of reading.
-The school has the luxury of an extremely well-resourced library which is timetabled for class use, used by individuals and groups in lessons time, accessed by pupils over lunchtime, and open to pupils and parents after school.
+World Book Day and National Poetry Day are also celebrated annually using a range of enrichment activities that aspire to promote a lifelong love of reading.
+The school has the luxury of an extremely well-resourced library which is timetabled for weekly class use, used by individuals and groups in lessons time, accessed by pupils over lunchtime, and open to pupils and parents after school.

 We've compiled a list of websites that may be of help to you and your child at home.
-Click here for more information.